 Once in Setup click on the Create Meal button.

 In the slide over enter the name of the meal and which account type (auto set to Meals) you want this to be linked to.

-Provisions are the types of the meal for students or staff.
-All possible options should be labeled here with a meal price(s) attached.
-To set up a provision, click on the 'Provisions' option in the Meal's set up check box.
+Provisions are the types of meals for students or staff.
+All possible options should be labelled here with a meal price(s) attached.
+To set up a provision, click on the 'Provisions' option in the Meal's set up checkbox.

-Provisions are the types of the meal your school provides for students or staff.
+Provisions are the types of meal your school provides for students or staff.

 In the slide over you need to enter details about the provision.

 - Meal - Lunch 2 is what we have called our overall meal (you may, in addition, want to add a meal of 'Breakfast Club' in due course).